 Listen to some of our volunteers

 As we are now self-funding there may be a modest charge for some of our events.
-We are pleased to report that we have received a small emergency grant from the Heritage Lottery Fund which has enabled us to put on an online programme of events over the next couple of months.
-Please join our mailing list or check us out on twitter or follow us on eventbrite
+Please join our mailing list using the contact buttons or check us out on twitter or follow us on eventbrite